leniad/dsp-emulator/How to complile/DSP Emulator how to compile.md

 Now you can open units, forms or compile the emulator.<br>
 If you want compile for another OS, you need to download the cross-platform complements.<br><br>
-If you have any question or suggestion, please contact me!
+If you have any question or suggestion, please contact me leniad2[@]hotmail.com!

+v1.0